jaredtritz/jsonsails-readthedocs/source/module_ide/node_tree/node_properties.rst

 Node Properties
 ^^^^^^^^^^^^^^^

-Each of the nodes has a "Props" tab, and below are the definitions of each, and a table indicating which node types have which properties.
+Each of the nodes has a "Props" tab, and below are the definitions of each property, and a table indicating which node types have each property.

 Title:
-  Appears in node tree and should be descritive.
+  Used as label in node tree and should be descriptive.

 Outer HTML tag:
-  HTML tag to wrap the entire node.
-For example "div" will place <div>...</div> around the node.
+  HTML tag to wrap the entire node at rendering.
+For example "div" will place
+  <div>...</div> around the node.

 Outer HTML tag classes:
-  CSS classes added to the outer tag.
+  CSS classes added to the outer tag at rendering.

 Column widths:
   Determines the columns widths in a horizontal layout.